braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 4c: Configure each group to include the relevant events

-In each Action Group, select **Select trigger** and choose the event that will add the number of points for that particular action group.
+In each Action Group, select **Select trigger** and choose the event that will add the number of points for that particular Action Group.
 Add more triggers to include all the events that will increment the lead score by one.
 For example, a user could increment their score by one when they start a session in any app or perform a custom event (such as registering or joining a webinar).

 ![Action Group for adding a point with the triggers of “Starting Session in Any App” and “Performing Custom Event”.][8]{: style="max-width:80%;"}